markusdd/rusty_meter/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/R6R8DQO8C)

+RustyMeter is a GUI application written in Rust powered by the awesome egui framework and builds on the work of @TheHWCave to turn your OWON XDM multimeter into a PC-based powerhouse with neat graphing, recording, using it on stream etc.

+Meters which have been confirmed working already:

+- XDM1041
+- XDM1241
+- XDM2041 (except 4W resistance, not yet implemented)

+Looking for testers for the XDM3000 series!

 ![screenshot](assets/screenshot.png)

 ![recorder](assets/recorder.png)

-This is a GUI application written in Rust powered by the awesome egui framework and builds on the work of @TheHWCave to turn your OWON XDM1041 multimeter into a PC-based powerhouse with neat graphing, recording, using it on stream etc.

 Eventually, as this is all SCPI based, it could also be extended to other meters that have SCPI interfaces.
 Maybe some stuff even works out of the box.